Ralph Torres: Tenure and elections

-Upon the death of incumbent governor Eloy Inos, Torres became the Governor of the Northern Mariana Islands on December 29, 2015.
+Upon the death of incumbent governor Eloy Inos, Torres became the governor of the Northern Mariana Islands on December 29, 2015.
 In accordance with the constitution, the Senate president, Victor Hocog, became lieutenant governor.
 In the 2018 gubernatorial election, Torres and his running mate Arnold Palacios won a full term, defeating former governor Juan Babauta and Rita Sablan ticket.

-As Governor, Torres approved a bill, public law 19-42, that adds a $1,000 excise tax on pistol purchases, this is the highest tax on pistols sales in the US.
+As governor, Torres approved a bill, public law 19-42, that adds a $1,000 excise tax on pistol purchases, this is the highest tax on pistols sales in the US.
 However, this excessive tax was later ruled as unconstitutional according to the United States Constitution and overturned by the United States District Court.

 On September 21, 2018, Torres signed into law the Taulamwaar Sensible CNMI Cannabis Act, stating: "Today, our people made history.
 We took a stand to legalize marijuana in the CNMI for recreational, medical, and commercial use."

-Torres has announced his intention to run for reelection in the 2022 gubernatorial election with territorial senator Vinnie Sablan as his running-mate.
+Torres announced his intention to run for reelection in the 2022 gubernatorial election with territorial senator Vinnie Sablan as his running-mate.
+He lost to his incumbent lieutenant governor Arnold Palacios while under indictment.

 Controversies

 Torres and his wife, First Lady Diann Torres, were criticized for costing the government $24,297 on a trip to Montana.
 The trip, conducted from June 23 to July 2, 2017, involved stops in both Oregon and Idaho.
 In February 2018, Bloomberg Businessweek reported that Torres and his family have received millions of dollars in payments from Hong Kong-based Imperial Pacific casino.

 On November 7, 2019, the FBI executed a search and seizure warrant to raid Torres's office, home, and car as well as his brothers' law firm and various other businesses across Saipan for evidence of wire fraud, schemes to defraud, conspiracy, money laundering, and illegal campaign contributions.

 In November 2019, the Northern Mariana Islands House of Representatives called for the impeachment of Torres amid an ongoing investigation by the FBI into his businesses.
 Torres faced further impeachment backlash with growing evidence of the misuse of local funds that violated CNMI procurement laws.

-As of 12 January 2022, Ralph Torres is the second governor to have been impeached in the CNMI's history.
+On 11 January 2022, Ralph Torres became the second governor to have been impeached in the CNMI's history.

 In May 2022, Torres was acquitted of all charges by the Senate in his impeachment trial.

+Torres was indicted for misconduct in public office in April 2022.
+His trial was originally set for July 5, 2022, but was delayed.